 Recipe FAQs

-If your baking powder is old then it will not work to make your cookies rise.
+If your baking powder is old, it will not work to make your cookies rise.
 Replace your baking powder and try again!
 Another important element in baking a thick Snickerdoodle is the high temperature.
-If you bake lower than 400°F then your cookies may be flat.
+If you bake lower than 400°F, your cookies may be flat.

 Store your Snickerdoodle cookies at room temperature in an airtight container.
 These cookies keep longer than many other cookies.
 When stored properly they will be good for up to 7 days.
 If they begin to harden you can place a slice of bread in the container, and the moisture will help soften the cookies once again.

 Yes.
-When freezing I recommend that you go ahead and portion cookie dough balls.
+When freezing, I recommend that you portion cookie dough balls.
 Place them on a tray lined with parchment paper and freeze them for about 2 hours.
-Then transfer them to a freezer bag and freeze them for up to 3 months.
-You can bake the frozen dough without thawing, though they may need an additional minute or two of baking time.
+Then, transfer them to a freezer bag and freeze them for up to 3 months.
+You can bake the frozen dough without thawing, though it may need an additional minute or two of baking time.

 More Cookie Recipes